 This much can be said, that a pre-fulfillment occurred when Jesus publicly ministered before the beginning of the Church.
 He confronted Israel with the offer of the kingdom.
 As Lord he healed the sick (Matt.
 8:16-17).
 The concept of the Church is only mentioned twice in the Gospels, only in Matthew 16:18 and 18:17 and nowhere in Mark, Luke or John.

-The promise that the Messiah would bear our “grieves” (German: diseases, Is.
-53:4) will surely find its ultimate fulfillment in the Millennium under the Messiah’s government at His second coming.
+The promise that the Messiah would bear our “infirmities” (German: diseases, Is.
+53:4) will surely find its ultimate fulfillment in the millennium under the Messiah’s government at His second coming.
 At that time all the other promises of the lasting peace etc. will be fulfilled literally.

 The Explanation of the Epistles

 For us as the Church of the Lord salvation is explained in the Epistles.
 There we never find a command to heal.
 We do have a command to pray for those who are ill (James 5:14ff).
 We ought to have more courage and faith in this respect.
 Repeatedly we hear how God has healed or given believers improved health or recovery when this biblical command is respected.
 The healing is esp. brought into connection with a readiness to confess sin (verse 16).
 But during this aeon we groan and are weighed down and await for the day when this mortal shall be swallowed up with immortality (II Cor.
 5:4).